chadgrant/dynamodb-go-sample/README.md

 ## UI

-The ui is available at http://localhost:4000
+UI is available at http://localhost:4000

 ## Running infrastructure locally to work/test against
 ```bash